Welcome to the Kappa Zoo

 2.2 Surprises

 The first aha moment was finding that if the t-a-p model’s \(t=p\) condition is met, the Fleiss kappa is just the square of accuracy.
 Another unexpected result was that when rater accuracy approaches zero, expected estimates of rater accuracy increase.
 I called this the Dunning-Kruger effect, as a tongue-in-cheek reference to the social science research on meta-ignorance.
 At first I thought this was probably just estimation error, since lower accuracy means noisier data.
 However, I was able to find an exact closed formula for accuracy when \(t=p\), and show that it’s a real effect: when accuracy is low enough, the chances of an overestimate increase.
-Weird, right?

 A recurrent theme in the literature was the suggestion that we needed more coefficients to handle the possibilities in a 2x2 confusion matrix (assigned class versus true class).
 It sounds odd to say that raters are more accurate when classifying Class 1 cases than Class 0 cases, but it makes sense when we take into account the pattern of false positives and false negatives.
 This approach–separate accuracies for classes–gives a satisfying explanation of the so-called Kappa Paradox concerning unbalanced data.